-RSN offers tailor-made educational mentoring opportunities to young refugees, asylum seekers and survivors of trafficking across London and in Oxford who need extra support with their education.
+RSN offers tailor-made educational mentoring opportunities to young refugees, asylum seekers and survivors of trafficking across London, Birmingham and Oxford who need extra support with their education.

 How does mentoring work?

 - RSN takes referrals of young people from colleges, social services and a variety of other organisations and individuals

 - We meet the young person for an initial assessment of their educational aspirations and current circumstances

 - We match the individual young person with a trained, local volunteer mentor

 - The mentor meets them each week, in a public place, to support them towards their educational goal